fastrgv/CoTerminalApps/README.md

 Reverse the order of the numbered blocks.

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
 Type "rpn".
+This version uses differentials to calculate an error estimate.